 That is hardly Senior Friendly.
 Shame on AARP and The Hartford.

-Review about: The Hartford Auto Insurance.
+Product or Service Mentioned: The Hartford Auto Insurance.

 Reason of review: Not as described.